HRBP role in AI transformation: Why HRBPs must become design leaders

 The latest insights on re-engineering work for AI

-In a recent virtual event with enterprise leaders an executive shared that in their organization, HR Business Partners are becoming advisory partners for work design.
+In a recent virtual event with enterprise leaders, an executive shared something notable.
+In their organization, HR Business Partners are becoming advisory partners for work design.

 We are seeing this consistently.

-As AI moves from strategy to execution, HRBPs are emerging as the translator between employees building and using agents and IT, where AI strategy, architecture, and governance sit.
+As AI moves from strategy to execution, HRBPs are emerging as the translator.
+They sit between employees building and using agents and IT, where AI strategy, architecture, and governance sit.

 Employees speak in tasks.
 IT speaks in systems, risk, and integration.
 Executives speak in outcomes.
 HR speaks the common language of work.

-Work is tasks and who or what performs them.
+Work is tasks and who or what perform them.
 A human.
 An agent.
 A system.

 That positioning gives HRBPs a clear mandate in AI transformation.
-When a team builds an agent, the HRBP connects it to the bigger picture: which tasks are changing, how much time that represents, how the role shifts, and what measurable business impact follows.
+When a team builds an agent, the HRBP connects it to the bigger picture.
+Which tasks are changing.
+How much time that represents.
+How the role shifts.
+What measurable business impact follows.

 What you will learn

-• Why AI transformation creates a strategy–execution gap
+• Why AI transformation creates a strategy-to-execution gap

 • Why HRBPs are uniquely positioned to close it